 Winter is quite famous!
 Years ago, her tail was caught in a crab trap stranding her on the beach, and she was rescued by neighboring Clearwater Marine Aquarium (CMA).
 Sadly, the damage to her tail was too great and she lost it.
 I don’t want to spoil the ending of the movie, but CMA was essentially able to have a special prosthetic tail made for Winter.

 Her unique story draws in thousands of people to see her each year, especially after the movies were made (yes, there is a Dolphin Tale 2!).
+Unfortunately Winter passed in November 2021, but her legacy lives on.

 So, Winter’s Beach Club was imagined and the resort, having an alliance with CMA, is not only family-friendly but eco-friendly as well.
 During our trip, we relaxed in the resort’s nautical surroundings which feature fun, ocean-inspired themes, not to mention one of Winter’s prosthetic tails on proud display in the lobby!